-- To find out a witness’ testimony and prepare for the trial – depositions are required to know how damaging or unreliable a witness’ testimony would be at trial.
+- To find out a witness’ testimony and prepare for the trial – the legal deposition process is required to know how damaging or unreliable a witness’ testimony would be at trial.

 - To preserve the testimony for the purpose of:

-- Showing contradictions in the witness’ testimony at trial
+- Showing contradictions in the witness’s testimony at trial

-- Showing admittance of facts which are against the witness
+- Showing admittance of facts that are against the witness

 - Presenting evidence, the testimony of a witness unavailable at trial

 Legal deposition testimony can often be used as evidence at the time of trial, especially the testimony of a party.